 This performs post-load zone integrity checks on primary zones.
 It checks that MX and SRV records refer to address (A or AAAA) records and that glue address records exist for delegated zones.
 For MX and SRV records, only inzone hostnames are checked (for out-of-zone hostnames, use named-checkzone).
 For NS records, only names below top-of-zone are checked (for out-of-zone names and glue consistency checks, use named-checkzone).
-DS records not at delegations are rejected.
 The default is yes.